 Born in Rochdale in the UK, I became a chemical engineer.
 At 35, as an antidote to facts and numbers, I began to write.
 First came an account of a journey through Mongolia, published as an ebook, "Hold the Dog!
 16 Days in Mongolia".
 Then, after a short course in creative writing, I tried fiction, and nowadays I write short stories, and am some way through a novel.
 I live in Manchester.

 I am interested in writing from different perspectives and in different styles, in stories about underdogs, stories that make people think, but most of all, I want to write stories that make people feel something.

-"The Beach House", a piece of flash fiction about choices and bravery, has been accepted for publication by Spelk Fiction, scheduled for November 2015.
+"The Beach House", a piece of flash fiction about choices and bravery, was published by Spelk Fiction in November 2015.